Installing a ventilation system to your home can keep indoor air from being stuffy and manage humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your home.
 Other sources include household cleaners and volatile organic compounds (VOCs).

 VOCs can be emitted by products in your home, such as building materials, flooring or furniture.
-They can also be detected in various air fresheners and scented candles.
-Heightened VOCs can result in respiratory irritation, headaches and dizziness, among other problems.
+They can also be located in some air fresheners and scented candles.
+Increased VOCs can result in respiratory irritation, headaches and dizziness, among other issues.

-Many scientific studies have discovered respiratory diseases, asthma and other health problems are connected to inferior indoor air quality.
+Many scientific studies have learned respiratory diseases, asthma and other health problems are linked to bad indoor air quality.
 Allergies can also be triggered by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that worsen at home and improve when you leave, you may be affected by indoor pollution.
+If your family has symptoms that intensify at home and improve when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

 - Lingering cold or flu symptoms.
 A sore throat or runny nose that never gets better could be related to air quality.
 This is especially true if you don’t feel sick when you leave your home.